 These competencies have been endorsed by the American Academy of Nursing, American Academy of Physician Assistants, American Association of Colleges of Pharmacy, Academy of Nutrition and Dietetics, American Geriatrics Society, American Occupational Therapy Association, Council on Social Work Education, and American College of Clinical Pharmacy.

-Fellowship A 1 year fellowship opportunity in Interprofessional Education at UNC recruits students from medicine, nursing, pharmacy and dentistry to conduct an interprofessional project.
+Fellowship A one-year fellowship opportunity in Interprofessional Education at UNC recruits students from medicine, nursing, pharmacy and dentistry to conduct an interprofessional project.
 Student needs dictate the didactic sessions each year.
 Past projects have included Assessing Unexplained Weight Loss and Creating the Geriatric Friendly Office Visit.

 UNC has established an Office of Interprofessional Education and Practice to coordinate IPE efforts across campus.